Four Powerful Learning Modules

 Part 1: Defining Challenges Within People

-In this part you learn to draw out the inner challenges from within a person that will keep them from growing.
+Draw out the inner challenges from within a person that will keep them from growing.

 Part 2: Designing a Compelling Project

-In this part you develop a project plan a person will need to follow in order to achieve a future result.
+Develop a project plan a person will need to follow in order to achieve a future result.

 Part 3: Defining the Rules of Engagement